lorrainescanlon/flag-quiz/README.md

 - This page has been tested on different browsers such as Chrome, Firefox and Microsoft Edge.
 - This page has been tested on laptop and mobile devices.
 - Responsiveness and functionality have been tested on all screen sizes using the dev tools device toolbar.
-- All links internal and external have been tested and are working.
-- Form validation for text and email input fields has been tested successfully.
+- Form validation for the username input field has been tested successfully.
-- The submit button posts the data to the code institute server successfully.
 - All pages passed lighthouse testing for performance, accessibility, best practices and search engine optimization.

 ### Validator Testing